 - Go for a walk

-The transition bridges you from “riding out the urge” back into your regular life.
-Don’t wait to feel fully normal before moving on; just start the next thing.
+The transition bridges you from riding out the urge back into the rest of the day.
+You do not have to feel fully normal before moving on.
+Start the next useful action.

-The first few times you try this, it may feel impossible.
-The urge may feel so intense that observing it seems absurd.
-That’s normal.
-You’re building a new skill, and like any skill, it’s clumsy at first.
+The first few times you try this, it may feel awkward.
+The urge may feel too intense to observe cleanly.
+That is normal for a new skill.

 What if the urge comes back after 10 minutes?